 The White Mountain UTV Jamboree suggests wearing helmets and safety gear on the trail rides but if you are riding a quad or motorcycles helmets are mandatory.
-If you participate in any events at the Rodeo Grounds (Offroad Rodeo) it is a must.
 We want everyone to be safe.

 NO Alcohol or illegal drugs will be allowed on the trails.
 The use of constitutes IMMEDIATE DISMISSAL from the Jamboree.

 Don’t leave your group without informing the volunteer ride leaders.
 They will not leave anybody!
 If you get lost from your group, we will search until we find you.
 In the unlikely event that you do get separated from your group, STOP and stay where you are until we find you.
 Searching for a moving target is very difficult as you could be miles from your last known location in just minutes.

 No passing other participants while traveling on the trail; space is usually for managing dust.

 When stopping for any reason, always keep the road open for other traffic.
 Motorcycles and quads might come racing through – leave them room; don’t stand in the way as you might get hurt.